 May specials and events are here!
 In this issue: 4 reasons we LOVE May!
-Skin cancer awareness month, summer is coming (Cellfina), May 24th Evening of Beauty, Welcoming two new dermatologists - Dr. Finesmith & Dr. Nguyen, and more.
+Skin cancer awareness month, summer is coming (Cellfina), May 24th Evening of Beauty, Welcoming new dermatologist - Dr. Finesmith, and more.

 Learn more by reading through our specials or contact us at 206-859-5777 or via our contact page.